 - Globus Hystericus

-When anxiety causes the lump in your throat it isn't dangerous.
-But when you have anxiety, it can feel very frightening.
-In some cases you may even feel as though you're choking, or that you're at risk of choking, and the anxiety may make it hard to swallow.
+When anxiety causes the lump in your throat, it isn’t dangerous, but it can feel very frightening.
+In some cases, you may even feel as though you’re choking, or that you’re at risk of choking, and the anxiety may make it hard to swallow.

 How to Tell the Difference Between Anxiety Throat Lumps and a Health Problem

-If you're concerned that you may have a genuine health problem, you should consider seeing a doctor.
-In rare cases, a lump in the throat may be something more serious, such as a type of cancer.
-Or it may be something less serious but still health related, like gastrointestinal reflux disease (GERD).
+If you’re concerned that your knot may be the result of a physical health problem, rather than a mental health problem, you should consider seeing a doctor.
+In very rare cases, a lump in the throat may be something more serious, such as a type of cancer.
+Or it may be something less serious but still health-related, like gastrointestinal reflux disease (GERD), tonsillitis, pharyngitis, or postnasal drip.
 Interestingly, some believe that anxiety may contribute to GERD.

-Only a doctor can tell you if it's anxiety and not something more serious.
+Only a doctor can tell you if it’s something like globus pharyngis from anxiety and not something more serious.
 But some signs that it may be anxiety include:

 - There is no clicking sound or severe pain when swallowing.

 - The experience comes and goes, and is more common when you’re feeling high anxiety.

 - You have suffered from a panic attack or recent very stressful situation.